dreikanter/ruby-bookmarks/README.md

 - [Simple Form](https://github.com/plataformatec/simple_form) — forms made easy for Rails!
 It's tied to a simple DSL, with no opinion on markup.
 - [ResqueMailer](https://github.com/zapnap/resque_mailer) — Rails plugin for sending asynchronous email with ActionMailer and Resque.
-- [Paperclip](https://github.com/thoughtbot/paperclip) — easy file attachment management for ActiveRecord.
 - [Jammit](http://documentcloud.github.io/jammit/) — an industrial strength asset packaging library for Rails, providing both the CSS and JavaScript concatenation and compression that you'd expect, as well as YUI Compressor, Closure Compiler, and UglifyJS compatibility, ahead-of-time gzipping, built-in JavaScript template support, and optional Data-URI / MHTML image and font embedding.
-- [Thinking Sphinx](https://github.com/pat/thinking-sphinx) — a library for connecting ActiveRecord to the Sphinx full-text search tool, and integrates closely with Rails (but also works with other Ruby web frameworks).
 - [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) — classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks.
 - [Kaminari](https://github.com/amatsuda/kaminari) — clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs.
 - [suspenders](https://github.com/thoughtbot/suspenders) — a Rails template with [Thoughtbot](http://thoughtbot.com) standard defaults, ready to deploy to Heroku.
 - [High Voltage](https://github.com/thoughtbot/high_voltage) — easily include static pages in your Rails app.
-- [email_validator](https://github.com/balexand/email_validator) — an email validator for Rails 3 and 4.
 - [Squasher](https://github.com/jalkoby/squasher) — compresses old migrations in a Rails application.
 If you work on a big project with lots of migrations, every rake db:migrate might take a few seconds, or creating of a new database might take a few minutes.
 That's because Rails loads all those migration files.
 Squasher removes all the migrations and creates a single migration with the final database state of the specified date (a new migration will look like a schema).
 - [Metamagic](https://github.com/lassebunk/metamagic) — a simple Ruby on Rails plugin for creating meta tags.
 It supports regular meta tags, OpenGraph (Facebook), Twitter Cards, and custom tags.
 - [Better Errors](https://github.com/charliesome/better_errors) — replaces the standard Rails error page with a much better and more useful error page.
 It is also usable outside of Rails in any Rack app as Rack middleware.